limon9690/VLM-reliability/intersection-map.md

 does changing TPT's confidence-selection threshold (top 5% vs 10% vs 20% of views) move where this instability sits?

-**Caveat:** this binning uses coarser bins and a smaller sample than the ECE calculation, so it is a rough breakdown, not an exact one.
+**Caveat:** the 4-bin table above is a display grouping for readability; the ECE numbers use 10 equal-width bins.
+Same implementation, different granularity.
+The TPT rows also use a smaller sample (n=500 subset) than the full-set zero-shot numbers.

 Ablation (n=300, ImageNet-R subset): varied TPT's view-selection fraction across 5% / 10% / 20%.
 ECE was 7.22% / 8.91% / 8.20% — not monotonic, and within